Anto-dev-perso/Recipedia/README.md

 ## Testing

+### CI Pipeline

+This project uses GitHub Actions for continuous integration.
+The CI pipeline runs:
+- Unit tests
+- E2E tests with Maestro (split into three parts)

+For more details on the CI setup, see the [CI Setup Documentation](docs/ci-setup.md).

 ### Unit and integration testing

 To launch unit tests, run 'npx jest'; If you want (and you should) run the test while edtiting code, run 'npx jest